caiocesar333/URL-Shortener/README.md

 The backend tests can be run by following these steps:

-1. Open your terminal and navigate to the root directory of the project.
+1. Open your terminal and navigate to the `backend` directory of the project.
 2. Run the command `npm test` to execute the backend tests.

 This should run the backend tests for GetSalesController and